Brian Lee (ice hockey, born 1987)

 Brian Lee (born March 26, 1987) is an American former professional ice hockey player.
-Lee played in the National Hockey League with the Ottawa Senators, who drafted him in the first round, ninth overall in the 2005 NHL Entry Draft, and the Tampa Bay Lightning.
+Lee played in the National Hockey League with the Ottawa Senators, who drafted him in the first round, ninth overall in the 2005 NHL entry draft, and the Tampa Bay Lightning.
 Originally considered one of the top defensive prospects, Lee had a solid NHL career but arguably did not live up to expectations of the 9th overall draft selection, only playing in 209 career NHL games.

 Playing career

 Junior

 Brian Lee grew up in Moorhead, Minnesota, and was a stand out player for the Moorhead High School Spuds hockey team.

-In 2004–05, Lee played junior hockey for the Lincoln Stars of the United States Hockey League (USHL) and had an outstanding season.
-For his season, he was selected Minnesota's Mr. Hockey as the number one player in Minnesota high school boys hockey in 2005.
+Lee made his junior hockey debut in 2004 for the Billings Bulls of the North American Hockey League (NAHL), playing in five games.

+Returning to Moorhead High School for his senior season in 2005, he was selected Minnesota's Mr. Hockey as the number one player in Minnesota high school boys hockey.
 He was also named the Associated Press' Player of the Year for Minnesota prep boys hockey that year.
-That year, his senior year, he was one of the few high school players to play for Team USA in the World Junior Hockey Championships.
+That year, he was one of the few high school players to play for Team USA in the World Junior Hockey Championships.

+Later in 2005, Lee would go on to play junior hockey for the Lincoln Stars of the United States Hockey League (USHL), suiting up in 12 games.

 College

-Lee chose to attend the University of North Dakota and played for the college team for two years.
-Lee would play for the US at the 2006 World Junior Ice Hockey Championships.
+After high school, Lee chose to attend the University of North Dakota (UND) and played for the Fighting Sioux in the NCAA for two seasons.
+Lee would also play for the USA at the 2006 World Junior Ice Hockey Championships.

 Ottawa Senators

-In the 2005 NHL Entry Draft, the Ottawa Senators drafted Lee in the first round, 9th overall.
-Lee made his professional hockey debut in the 2007–08 NHL season.
-Ottawa then assigned him to their AHL affiliate, the Binghamton Senators, after training camp.
-Lee was named to the AHL All-Star Game roster in the 2007–08 season.
+Before Lee played in his freshman season at the University of North Dakota, the Ottawa Senators drafted Lee in the first round, 9th overall, in the 2005 NHL entry draft.
+After two seasons at UND, Ottawa assigned him to their AHL affiliate, the Binghamton Senators, after training camp.
+Lee made his professional hockey debut in the 2007–08 AHL season.
+Lee would go on to make the AHL All-Star Game roster that season.

 Lee made his NHL regular season debut on March 25, 2008, against the Buffalo Sabres at HSBC Arena in a 6–3 win for Ottawa.

 Lee played in 6 games with Ottawa in 2007–08 and in 5 games in 2008–09 before being reassigned to Binghamton for development on October 22, 2008.
 He was later recalled and finished the season with Ottawa, recording 13 points in 53 NHL games and assuming a more defensive role.

-Following the training camp for the 2009–10 season, Lee was once again assigned to Binghamton, while AHL veteran Matt Carkner and newcomer Erik Karlsson remained with Ottawa.
+Following training camp for the 2009–10 season, Lee was once again assigned to Binghamton, while AHL veteran Matt Carkner and newcomer Erik Karlsson remained with Ottawa.
 Lee's agent stated that Lee was "shocked and surprised that he's not among Ottawa's top-six defencemen."